 Infants and children are at greater risk for dehydration because of their larger relative skin area and lower weight; the elderly are also at risk because they are less able to sense thirst.
 If untreated, dehydration can lead to serious consequences such as heat exhaustion, seizures, kidney failure, coma and even death.

 Little or no urination

 Healthy adults can usually treat mild to moderate dehydration by drinking more fluids.
 Drinking small amounts of fluid frequently is often more effective than trying to drink large amounts at one time.
 For infants and children, you can use an oral rehydration solution (such as Pedialyte).
 These solutions contain water and salts in specific proportions to replenish both fluids and electrolytes.
 They also contain carbohydrate to enhance absorption in the intestinal tract.
 Avoid using just water to rehydrate infants and children.
 Severe dehydration should be treated by medical personnel, usually with IV fluids.

-To prevent dehydration, drink plenty of fluids throughout the day; you can use any of the methods discussed earlier to determine how much you need.
+To prevent dehydration, drink plenty of fluids throughout the day.
 Don’t forget that foods contribute to your fluid intake too.
 Anticipating the potential for dehydration and increasing fluid intake is important.
-Although all fluids contribute to your total water intake, beware of sweetened beverages such as sodas, flavored teas and nutrient enhanced drinks – they can contribute significant calories your diet.
+Although all fluids contribute to your total water intake, beware of sweetened beverages such as sodas, flavored teas and nutrient enhanced drinks – they can contribute significant calories to your diet.
 Water is your best choice - it’s calorie free, inexpensive and readily available.